Does the Weather Affect Our Health?

 Mood

 A study among university students found that they experienced greater mental distress during the seasons with less sunshine and warm weather.
-Similar studies proved that stress levels mental healthwere reduced as amounts of sunshine increased.
-This is so common, in fact, that Seasonal Affective Disorder (SAD) is recognized as a type of clinical depression.
+Similar studies proved that stress levels were reduced as the amounts of sunshine increased.
+This is so common that Seasonal Affective Disorder (SAD) is recognized as a type of clinical depression.
 SAD occurs during the autumn and winter months, when days are shorter and darker.
 Northern regions experience this on a grander scale than others.
 The symptoms are a more debilitating lethargy that most of us experience in the winter, and bouts of depression.
+For example, studies showed that in 2023, people living in Alaska faced higher cases of depression, anxiety, and substance abuse.
+Suicide rates were also reported to be fairly high.

 Connection Between Weather and Health